coreos/coreos-cloudinit/Documentation/cloud-config.md

 ## `write_files`

-Inject an arbitrary set of files to the local filesystem.
+The `write-file` option defines a list of files to create on the local filesystem.
+Each file is represented as an associative array which has the following keys:
-Provide a list of objects with the following attributes:

 - **path**: Absolute location on disk where contents should be written
 - **content**: Data to write at the provided `path`